Find the Truth Behind the Trend with the MT4 Momentum Indicator

 The momentum indicator comes as one of the standard indicators that are available as part of the default version of MT4.
 The calculation behind the momentum indicator is fairly straightforward.
 The indicator works by making a comparison between a certain price, and the price of a set number of periods before that.
 The first step is to choose a value for N, i.e. the number of periods that will be used for the comparison.
 The momentum MT4 default value for N is 14, but you can set it to whatever value you wish.

-So our two comparison prices are the closing price of the current bar and the closing price N bars ago.
+The two comparison prices are the closing price of the current bar, and the closing price N bars ago.
 The formula for momentum is then as follows:

-The good news is that MT4 does the calculations all for you in an instant and displays it for you in a supplementary chart below your main chart.
+The good news is that MT4 performs the calculations instantaneously, and displays it for you in a supplementary chart below your main chart.

 This is how it looks: